Monday, July 21, 2014

 About this Series

-While not all, or even most Muslims are involved, the persecution of Christians in the Islamic world is on its way to reaching pandemic proportions.
+The persecution of Christians in the Islamic world is on its way to reaching pandemic proportions.
 Accordingly, “Muslim Persecution of Christians” was developed to collate some—by no means all—of the instances of persecution that surface each month.
 It serves two purposes:

 1) To document that which the mainstream media does not: the habitual, if not chronic, persecution of Christians.